OGladfelter/4p-chess/README.md

 viz: Contains HTML, CSS, & JavaScript to create an interactive dashboard of charts

+### JavaScript
+script.js: Defines constant variables - such as chart dimensions - which the other script files use; calls functions defined in other script files

+prose.js: Updates results section with dynamic text describing key metrics found in the game data

-Most JavaScript files add and control one chart:
+Other script files add and control charts:

 replica.js: Creates an animated replica of the game board and each of the game's pieces